Vector Network Coding Based on Subspace Codes Outperforms Scalar Linear Network Coding: Vector Solutions Using Subspace Codes

 The formulation of the solutions with subspace codes is as follows.
 Each message in the vector solution is a vector of length $t$.
 The global coding vectors for a given edge consists of $h$ coding coefficients $\Mat{A}_1,\Mat{A}_2 , \ldots, \Mat{A}_h$, which are~$t \times t$ matrices over $\F_q$.
-The packet associated with this edge is $( \Mat{A}_1 ~\Mat{A}_2 ~ \cdots ~ \Mat{A}_h ) (\vec{x}_1, \vec{x}_2, \dots ,\vec{x}_h)^T $.
-Instead of choosing these $h$ coding coefficients based on rank-metric codes as in our previous constructions, we can use a $t \times (ht)$ matrix over $\F_q$ which is a basis for a $t'$-dimensional subspace of $\F_q^{ht}$, $t' \leq t$.
-A receiver $R$ can recover the $h$ messages if the $t \times (ht)$ matrices on $In(R)$ span the $(ht)$-dimensional space $\F_q^{ht}$.
-Each of these $t \times (ht)$ matrices are divided into $h$ $t \times t$ matrices which are the global coding vectors on the edges.
-Clearly, as before, we have to distinguish between the local coding vectors and the global coding vectors.
+The packet associated with this edge is $( \Mat{A}_1 ~\Mat{A}_2 ~ \cdots ~ \Mat{A}_h ) \cdot (\vec{x}_1, \vec{x}_2, \dots ,\vec{x}_h)^T $.
+Instead of choosing these $h$ coding coefficients based on lifted rank-metric codes, as in our previous constructions, we can use a $t \times (ht)$ matrix over~$\F_q$ which is a basis for a $t'$-dimensional subspace of $\F_q^{ht}$, for some $t' \leq t$.
+A receiver $R$ can recover the $h$ messages if the~$t \times (ht)$ matrices on $In(R)$ span the $(ht)$-dimensional space~$\F_q^{ht}$.
+Each of these $t \times (ht)$ matrices is divided into $h$ matrices from $\F_q^{t \times t}$ which are the global coding vectors on the edges.
+As before, we have to distinguish between the local coding vectors and the global coding vectors.
 We omit the discussion on the local coding vectors since in our networks, the local and global coding vectors are equal.

 We will now consider some of the networks used in our discussion and analyze them with respect to a solution with subspace codes.
-The subspace codes which will be considered for a given network are \emph{Grassmannian codes}.
-We note that in some cases better codes might be obtained by using subspaces of different dimensions.
-However, we will not consider them in this paper as the general idea can be understood from the Grassmannian codes and the order of magnitude does not change (which is the same as the one by the constructions based on rank-metric codes).
-We should note that if we concatenate the $h$ coding coefficients which are $t \times t$ matrices in the general framework of vector network coding, we will obtain $t \times (ht)$ matrices which are a basis of a subspace, and we will obtain a construction based on subspace codes.
-However, to figure out which $t \times t$ matrices to take for this purpose is almost impossible mission without going through the related subspace codes.
+We thereby consider only \emph{Grassmannian codes}, i.e., all subspaces have the same dimension.
+Note that in some cases, better codes might be obtained by using subspaces of different dimensions.
+However, we will not consider them in this paper, as the general idea can be understood from the Grassmannian codes, and the order of magnitude does not change (which is the same as the one by the constructions based on rank-metric codes).
+We should note that if we append the $h$ coding coefficients which are $t \times t$ matrices in the general framework of vector network coding, we will obtain $t \times (ht)$ matrices which are a basis of a subspace, and we will obtain a construction based on subspace codes.
+However, to figure out which~$t \times t$ matrices to take for this purpose is an almost impossible mission without going through the related subspace codes.